rewiringamerica/ra-api-rem-py/docs/ResidentialElectrificationModelApi.md

     api_instance = rewiringamerica_rem.ResidentialElectrificationModelApi(api_client)
     upgrade = rewiringamerica_rem.SupportedUpgrade() # SupportedUpgrade | The upgrade whose effects we want to analyze.
 Supported values are as follows: - `basic_enclosure`: A basic weatherization upgrade for the home   as described in measure package 1 (on page 4) of [this   document](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2022/EUSS_ResRound1_Technical_Documentation.pdf). - `min_eff_hp_elec_backup`: A relatively-low efficiency heat pump upgrade for the home’s HVAC   system as described in measure package 3 (on page 5) of [this   document](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2022/EUSS_ResRound1_Technical_Documentation.pdf). - `high_eff_hp_elec_backup`: A high efficiency heat pump upgrade for the home’s HVAC system as   described in measure package 4 (on page 6) of [this   document](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2022/EUSS_ResRound1_Technical_Documentation.pdf). - `whole_home_electric_max_eff_basic_enclosure`: A whole-home upgrade including a high   efficiency heat pump for the home’s HVAC system, basic weatherization, a heat pump water heater, a heat pump dryer,   and an induction stove as described in measure package 9 (on page 9) of [this   document](https://oedi-data-lake.s3.amazonaws.com/nrel-pds-building-stock/end-use-load-profiles-for-us-building-stock/2022/EUSS_ResRound1_Technical_Documentation.pdf). - `med_eff_hp_hers_sizing_no_setback`: A medium-efficiency heat pump upgrade for   the home's HVAC system.
 Rewiring America simulated this upgrade using the same tools NREL uses for ResStock. - `med_eff_hp_hers_sizing_no_setback_basic_enclosure`: A custom upgrade based on a   medium-efficiency heat pump and basic weatherization upgrade for the home.
-Rewiring America simulated this upgrade   using the same tools NREL uses for ResStock. address = 'address_example' # str | The address of the home being upgraded. heating_fuel = rewiringamerica_rem.HeatingFuelInput() # HeatingFuelInput | The heating fuel used in the home before the upgrade.
+Rewiring America simulated this upgrade   using the same tools NREL uses for ResStock. address = 'address_example' # str | The address of the home being upgraded. heating_fuel = rewiringamerica_rem.HeatingFuel() # HeatingFuel | The heating fuel used in the home before the upgrade.
 Supported values are as follows: - `electricity`: the home was heated with electric heating, such as   baseboard heating, an electric boiler, or an electric furnace. - `natural_gas`: The home was heated with a natural gas furnace. - `fuel_oil`: The home was heated with a fuel oil boiler or furnace. - `propane`:  The home was heated with a propane furnace.

     try:
         # Get By Address